kmsingh-git/Static_Webpage_Change_Tracker/README.md

 This script is meant to be running autonomously, in the background, if you want to track changes in HTML on specified URLs.
 Note, even the slightest change in the HTML will be conisdered a change, and the recepients will be notified of the changes, including stylistic changes, updates in time/ date on the page and so on.

 ## Workflow
-Basically, after putting in the requisite parameters, just run the script in your terminal or cloud instance or wherever:
+Basically, after putting in the requisite parameters - URL, SENDER_EMAIL, PASSWORD, RECEIVER_ADDRESSES, just run the script in your terminal or cloud instance or wherever (and don't quit it for as long as you want it to track changes, obviously), like so:

 python main.py